jiajian98/jiajian98/README.md

-# Hi, I'm See Jia Jian!
+# Hi, I am SEE Jia Jian!

 ## Data Science & Machine Learning
 I am currently exploring the intersection of data analysis and machine learning.
 I enjoy the challenge of taking a raw dataset, uncovering hidden patterns, and building predictive models.
 I am currently focused on learning how to deploy these models into production to create real-world impact